benhaotang/OpenDeepResearcher-via-searxng/README.md

    ```

 > [!TIP]
-> If you want to use **free models** like gemini-experimental-xxx from google or on a lower usage tier, please set rate limits in `research.config`, read the troubleshooting section for more details.
+> - If you want to use **free models** like gemini-experimental-xxx from google or on a lower usage tier, please set rate limits in `research.config`, read the troubleshooting section for more details.
 >   Follow [disscussion here](https://github.com/benhaotang/OpenDeepResearcher-via-searxng/discussions/10) to setup online mode with free gemini api.
+> - To use with Claude but get a max input token limit?
+Use experimental branch [feat-fit-more-tokens](https://github.com/benhaotang/OpenDeepResearcher-via-searxng/tree/feat-fit-more-tokens) in PR[#12](https://github.com/benhaotang/OpenDeepResearcher-via-searxng/pull/12)

 2. Setup Requirements:
    - For local models (if use_ollama = true):